Cheng-Che/LeetCode/Questions.md

+## Palindromic Substrings
+Given a string, your task is to count how many palindromic substrings in this string.

+The substrings with different start indexes or end indexes are counted as different substrings even they consist of same characters.

 ## Max Area of Island
 Given a non-empty 2D array grid of 0's and 1's, an island is a group of 1's (representing land) connected 4-directionally (horizontal or vertical.)
 You may assume all four edges of the grid are surrounded by water.